 In winter, the plumes will fade and become straw colored, which adds a nice touch of wintery color.

 The Pink Muhly grasses, below, weren’t pruned the right way either.

 They resemble rounded balls and weren’t cut back enough.
-But, they look much better then the mini Christmas tree shaped ones.
+But, they look much better than the mini Christmas tree-shaped ones.
 Don’t you think?

 I love these grasses and have planted them in many areas, including along golf courses, churches, and other common areas.
 And, I just recently planted them in my backyard around my flagstone seating area.